 Parents Need to Remind Kids to Take a Digital Break

-A recent survey found that 48 percent of children are currently spending more than six hours a day on screens.
-Add that to the average four and a half hours a day of homework children under 18 years old have during the school year, and that’s nine hours a day of screen time (assuming homework is done on a computer or tablet).
+On average, teens are spending nine hours a day on screens.
+Add that to the average four and a half hours a day of homework children under 18 years old have during the school year, and it’s clear that there is no way to avoid being on screens completely as a young person.
 This issue becomes concerning when you understand how damaging screens can be to young eyes.

-Young eyes are of course still developing, so you don’t need to be a doctor to figure that 10 hours in front of a screen can be damaging.
-Generally, kids don’t exercise the same self-control as adults when it comes to playing video games or starting at their phones, the same way they eat candy on Halloween until they hurl.
+Young eyes are still developing, so you don’t need to be a doctor to figure out that nine hours in front of a screen can be damaging.
+Generally, kids don’t exercise the same self-control as adults when it comes to playing video games or staring at their phones, the same way they eat candy on Halloween until they hurl.
 Kids don’t know their limits, but parents should.

 The Dangers of the Digital Age

-Before the digital age truly bloomed, Computer Vision Syndrome (CVS) or Digital Eye Strain most commonly affected office workers in their mid-30s who spend eight hour days in front of a computer screen.
-However this eye syndrome is no longer exclusive to office workers.
+Before the digital age truly bloomed, Computer Vision Syndrome (CVS) or Digital Eye Strain most commonly affected office workers in their mid-30s who spent eight-hour days in front of a computer screen.
+However, this eye syndrome is no longer exclusive to office workers.

 This aforementioned lack of self-control is the exact reason why so many schools have been forced to implement restrictions on cellphone use during school and in classrooms.
-Though these restrictions are in place to reduce distractions, it also gives the children’s eyes a digital break.
+Though these restrictions are in place to reduce distractions, they also give children’s eyes a digital break.

 Computer Vision Syndrome in Children